nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 This code defines an instance `mathReceiver` of component `MathReceiver`.
-It has base identifier 0x2700 and the default queue size.
+It has the base identifier 0x2700 and the default queue size.

 **More information:**
 For more information on defining component instances,